Educational Opportunity Fund (EOF)

 EOF Summer Institute

-The New Jersey EOF Program can help you before and during college.
-If you are admitted to one of Rutgers' undergraduate schools as an EOF student, you must attend a free five-to six-week summer program that eases the transition from high school to college and sharpens your English, math, and science skills.
+If you are admitted to one of Rutgers’ undergraduate schools as an EOF student, you must attend and successfully complete a free five- to six-week summer program that is designed to ease your transition from high school to college and sharpen your English, math, and/or science skills.
 You’ll meet new friends, and your EOF Summer Institute tuition and other educational expenses will be paid for.
-Your successful completion of the EOF Summer Institute, which begins toward the end of the June 2013, is a requirement for fall semester enrollment at Rutgers.
+Your successful completion of the EOF Summer Institute, which begins toward the end of June 2014, is a requirement for fall semester enrollment at Rutgers.

 Back to Top